SS Imperator

-Imperator served for 14 months on HAPAG's transatlantic route, until the outbreak of World War I, after which he remained in port in Hamburg.
-After the war, he was briefly commissioned into the United States Navy as USS Imperator (ID-4080) and employed as a transport, returning American troops from Europe.
-Following his service with the U.S. Navy, Imperator was handed over to Britain's Cunard Line as part of war reparations, due to the loss of the RMS Lusitania, where he sailed as the flagship RMS Berengaria for the last 20 years of his career.
-William H. Miller wrote that "despite his German heritage and the barely disguised Teutonic tone of his interiors, he was thought of in the 1920s and 30s as one of Britain's finest liners."
+Imperator served for 14 months on HAPAG's transatlantic route, until the outbreak of World War I, after which she remained in port in Hamburg.
+After the war, she was briefly commissioned into the United States Navy as USS Imperator (ID-4080) and employed as a transport, returning American troops from Europe.
+Following her service with the U.S. Navy, Imperator was purchased jointly by Britain's Cunard Line and White Star Line as part of war reparations, due to the loss of the RMS Lusitania, where she sailed as the flagship RMS Berengaria for the last 20 years of her career.
+William H. Miller wrote that "despite her German heritage and the barely disguised Teutonic tone of her interiors, she was thought of in the 1920s and 30s as one of Britain's finest liners."

 Construction and early career

-The first plates of the keel were laid in 1910 at the Vulcan Shipyards in Hamburg, Germany and the ship made his maiden voyage in 1913.
+The first plates of the keel were laid in 1910 at the Vulcan Shipyards in Hamburg, Germany, and the ship made its maiden voyage in 1913.
 At 52,117 gross register tons, Imperator was the largest ship in the world until Vaterland sailed in May 1914.
 After the sinking of the Titanic in April 1912, the shipyard added more lifeboats to Imperator to ensure there was more than enough room for all passengers and crew.
 In total, Imperator would carry 83 lifeboats capable of holding 5,500 people between them, 300 more than the ship's maximum capacity.

-Before his launch on 23 May 1912, Cunard announced that its new ship, RMS Aquitania, which was under construction at the time at the John Brown shipyards in Glasgow, would be longer by 1 ft, causing dismay in Hamburg.
-Several weeks later, he was fitted with a figurehead, an imposing bronze eagle, increasing his length past that of Aquitania.
-The eagle was created by Professor Bruno Kruse of Berlin, and adorned his forepeak with a banner emblazoned with HAPAG's motto Mein Feld ist die Welt (My field is the world).
+Before her launch on 23 May 1912, Cunard announced that its new ship, RMS Aquitania, which was under construction at the time at the John Brown shipyards in Glasgow, would be longer by 1 ft, causing dismay in Hamburg.
+Several weeks later, she was fitted with a figurehead, an imposing bronze eagle, increasing her length past that of Aquitania.
+The eagle was created by Professor Bruno Kruse of Berlin, and adorned her forepeak with a banner emblazoned with HAPAG's motto Mein Feld ist die Welt (My field is the world).
 The eagle's wings were torn off in an Atlantic storm during the 1914 season, after which the figurehead was removed and replaced with gold scroll-work similar to that on the stern.

-During his initial sea trials, the ship ran aground on the Elbe river due to insufficient dredging and flash fire in the engine room which resulted in eight crewmen being taken to hospital.
-During his official trials, he suffered overheating of the turbines and some stability issues were discovered.
+During her initial sea trials, the ship ran aground on the Elbe river due to insufficient dredging and a flash fire in the engine room which resulted in eight crewmen being taken to hospital.
+During her official trials, she suffered overheating of the turbines and some stability issues were discovered.
 The trials were therefore abandoned and the builders were called in to carry out emergency work.
 Coincidentally, 1913 was the silver jubilee year for the Kaiser, so he was going to be treated to an overnight cruise on the North Sea before the ship would make its maiden voyage.
 The overnight cruise was canceled; it was eventually carried out in July of that year.